FEUP-LDTS-2021/ldts-project-assignment-G0901/docs/README.md

 #### Problem in Context

-The game has several different states that need to be displayed for the user.
-The base code that's used to display them is the same, but each tab has it's own characteristics.
+The game has several states that need to be displayed for the user.
+The base code that's used to display them is the same, but each tab has its own characteristics.
 So we had to find a way to get rid of methods that did exactly the same thing, without jeopardizing the structure of the algorithm.

 #### The Pattern

-Using the Template Method we created an abstract class View and several View sub classses for each of the states and objects.
-The abstract class contains the main methods that print all the different tabs, plus an abstract method that can be overridden by the sub classes. <br /> Let's say we want do display the GameOver tab.
+Using the **Template Method** we created an abstract class View and several View subclasses for each of the states and objects.
+The abstract class contains the main methods that print all the different tabs, plus an abstract method that can be overridden by the subclasses. <br /> Let's say we want display the GameOver tab.
 First we call the View class passing a game over model as a parameter.
 Then the GameOverView class overrides the drawElements() method and starts to call the right functions of the abstract class in the right order and with the right parameters.

 #### Implementation